 - Help Us Train When it comes to fire training, there's no such thing as enough.
 A live fire training facility will soon be built in Farmington to allow members to train frequently enough to assure proficiency.

-- Donate to the AVFD Our all-volunteer fire department saves the Town of Avon more than $8 million per year.
+- Please Donate Our all-volunteer fire department saves our town more than $8 million per year.
 Donations help keep it that way and are critical in maintaining the highest level of emergency response and readiness.

 Welcome to the Avon Volunteer Fire Department.